-To configure authentication for Access Management, you establish communications between an LDAP server and the host running the Web Services Proxy for SANtricity Unified Manager.
-You then map the LDAP user groups to the local user roles.
+To configure authentication for Access Management, you can establish communications between the storage array and an LDAP server, and then map the LDAP user groups to the array’s predefined roles.

 You must be logged in with a user profile that includes Security admin permissions.
 Otherwise, the Access Management functions do not appear.

 User groups must be defined in your directory service.

 LDAP server credentials must be available, including the domain name, server URL, and optionally the bind account user name and password.

 For LDAPS servers using a secure protocol, the LDAP server’s certificate chain must be installed on your local machine.

 Adding a directory server is a two-step process.
 First you enter the domain name and URL.
 If your server uses a secure protocol, you must also upload a CA certificate for authentication if it is signed by a non-standard signing authority.
 If you have credentials for a bind account, you can also enter your user account name and password.
 Next, you map the LDAP server’s user groups to the storage array’s predefined roles.

 During the procedure to add an LDAP server, the legacy management interface will be disabled.
 The legacy management interface (SYMbol) is a method of communication between the storage array and the management client.
 When disabled, the storage array and management client use a more secure method of communication (REST API over https).

 From the Directory Services tab, select Add Directory Server.